-The average Wisconsin family will see their taxes cut around \$240 per elementary school child and around \$600 per high school student.
+It's estimated that an average Wisconsin family will see their taxes cut around \$240 per elementary school child and around \$600 per high school student.
 However, the amount that a family or individual saves may depend on income, filing status and tax liability.
 The deduction is most beneficial to people whose tuition expenses are within the allowable deduction per child and have incomes that incur at least some tax liability.
 This is not a tax credit.